nitinsasi/jekyll-now/_posts/2018-08-21-Chiranjeevi.md

 title: Chiranjeevi looks menacing in Sye Raa Narasimha Reddy teaser, fans excited
 categories:  entertainment
 ---

-New Delhi; Fans can't contain their excitement after megastar Chiranjeevi treated his fans with the teaser of his movie 'Sye Raa Narasimha Reddy' ahead of his birthday on Tuesday.
+ Fans can't contain their excitement after megastar Chiranjeevi treated his fans with the teaser of his movie 'Sye Raa Narasimha Reddy' ahead of his birthday on Tuesday.
 The hashtag #SyeRaaNarasimhaReddyTeaser started trending on Twitter post release of the much-awaited teaser on Monday.

 Fans of the actor are immensely praising the teaser on the micro-blogging website.